ninhtheanh/thuocnamthuocbac/wp-content/themes/dongy/readme.txt

 = How do I add a description for my menu link in navigation? =

-Twenty Fifteen sports a menu design that's easy to navigate -- especially when you add menu descriptions.
+Dong Y sports a menu design that's easy to navigate -- especially when you add menu descriptions.

 1. Visit the Menus page in your admin.
 2. Use the Screen Options tab to "Show advanced menu properties".